Symplectomorphisms of some Weinstein 4-manifolds: Introduction

-Heuristically, we expect a symplectomorphism to respect the SYZ fibration if and only if the mirror autoequivalence preserves the collection of structure sheaves of points.
+Heuristically, we expect a symplectomorphism to preserve the SYZ fibration (up to Hamiltonian isotopy) if and only if the mirror autoequivalence preserves the collection of structure sheaves of points.
 On the other hand, by \cite[Corollary 5.23]{Huybrechts}, such autoequivalences are precisely given by $\Pic(Y) \rtimes \Aut(Y)$: this would mean that we have found all compactly supported symplectomorphisms respecting the SYZ fibration, up to equivalence in $\Auteq \cW(M)$.

-\begin{remark} The reader may be interested to note that from the perspective of mirror symmetry, the factorisation of $\bar{\varphi} \in \Bir((\bC^*)^2, \Omega)$ into elementary transformations seems more natural than the one into Cremona transformations, more commonly considered.

 \end{remark}